aryatsriv/vscode-copy-highlight/README.md

 Choose any key combination that works best for your workflow!

-## Known Issues
+## Known Issues and Repo

-Currently known issues can be seen here [Repo](https://github.com/aryatsriv/vscode-copy-highlight/issues)
+Repository and code for extension can be seen here [Repo](https://github.com/aryatsriv/vscode-copy-highlight)

-Please report any issues on [Known Issue](https://github.com/aryatsriv/vscode-copy-highlight)
+Please report any issues on [Known Issue](https://github.com/aryatsriv/vscode-copy-highlight/issues)

 ## Release Notes